 “You can’t save something if you don’t know where it is or why it’s important.”

-Across the U.S., North Carolina has one of the largest concentrations of modernist architecture — only California and New York have more.
+Across the U.S., North Carolina has one of the largest concentrations of modernist architecture — only California, New York, and Florida have more.
 According to Smart, that’s all thanks to North Carolina State University, which made waves in the architecture world when it opened its school of design in 1948.
 “NC State dedicated its architecture school to modernism,” Smart says, and they tapped modernist architect and professor Henry Kamphoefner to lead the charge.

 Kamphoefner’s star-studded faculty included Matthew Nowicki, the architect of Raleigh’s J.S.
 Dorton Arena — famous for its roof supported by parabolic arches and a network of above- and below-ground suspension cables.
 Faculty members and students, inspired by modernist principles, designed the architectural showstoppers that now dot North Carolina’s landscape.
 “Each city had one or two architects who built truly great residential modern architecture,” Smart says.
 “Asheville had Bert King; there was Crutcher Ross in Charlotte, Dan MacMillan in Fayetteville, and Milton Small and Frank Harmon in Raleigh.”